Alesis command mesh kit

 You may have come across a simpler display, slicker interface, which looks much better.
 But through practice, you will soon learn to navigate through the interface.

 The sounds in the module do not disappoint either.
-They reflect the overall feel of the kit.
+These sounds reflect the overall feel of it.

 You will find a wide range of acoustic kits, including brushed jazz, rock, funk, and power.
 In other words, there is nothing this kit will not provide.